-The system supports two meta-symbols: opennwa::EPSILON (ε) and opennwa::WILD (@).
-EPSILON is the standard ε from automata theory; it denotes that a transition can be traversed without matching and consuming an input symbol.
+The system supports two meta-symbols: wali::WALI_EPSILON (ε) and wali::WALI_WILD (@).
+WALI_EPSILON is the standard ε from automata theory; it denotes that a transition can be traversed without matching and consuming an input symbol.
 Epsilon symbols cannot label call or return transitions.
-WILD is the 'any' symbol; it matches any single symbol.
-Because the NWA alphabet is not fixed, the actual symbols that WILD stands for is fluid.
-(This is useful if you do not know all possible symbols at the time you construct the NWA.)
-Note: EPSILON and WILD are not explicit elements of Σ ; see Tab.
+WALI_WILD is the 'any' symbol; it matches any single symbol.
+Because the NWA alphabet is not fixed, the actual symbols that WALI_WILD stands for is fluid.
+Note: WALI_EPSILON and WALI_WILD are not explicit elements of Σ ; see Tab.
 1, footnote 5.